 Vehicles operated or parked on MSU property by MSU students must be registered with the MSU Parking Office.
-Failure to do so may result in parking violations or vehicle impoundment.
-Visit www.police.msu.edu to register vour vehicle and to view the Student Parking and Driving Regulations.
-Refer to Web site for dates to register vehicles.
+Failure to do so may result in parking violations.
+Visit www.police.msu.edu to register your vehicle and to view the Student Parking and Driving Regulations.
+Refer to the Web site for dates to register vehicles.

-2009-2010 VEHICLE REGISTRATION FEES
+2011-2012 VEHICLE REGISTRATION FEES